 knowledge what Copernicus did in astronomy.
 Newton found the law of

-gravitation not in a written page, but in a falling apple.
+written page, but in a falling apple.

 Unlettered Jesus realized truth beyond the comprehension of many